-A key disadvantage of the CUS model is that, once a spectrum band has been designated for CUS, refarming for any other use is likely to be difficult.
-Even if 'better' services emerge in future, old equipment is entitled to stay in use for many years.
+A key disadvantage of the CUS model, in particular licence-exempt devices, is that, once a spectrum band has been designated for CUS, refarming for any other use is likely to be difficult.
+Even if 'better' services emerge in the future, old equipment is entitled to stay in use for many years.
 Since the location of this equipment will be unknown it may, in practice, be impossible to clear the band.
 Measures can be taken to try to mitigate this problem, eg through transition periods or communication strategies aimed at the spectrum users.
 In reality, however, refarming will be dependent upon the behaviour of the users which in turn will be driven by the lifespan of existing devices, as well as the availability and price of new equipment.
-This issue may become increasingly complicated with the wider use of generic applications in a given band.
+This issue may become increasingly complicated with the wider use of generic applications sharing in a given band.

 It is not just licence-exempt devices that are affected.
-CUS allocations in a shared band could potentially impose constraints on the evolution of primary users in the band (where the primary user is not licence exempt).
-Once the compatibility studies have been undertaken and a sharing scheme defined, the licence exempt device operating under the CUS approach and the primary users are closely tied.
-It means that any unexpected evolution in the licence exempt use of the spectrum may create a new interference environment to the primary users (eg, if the deployment is larger than expected).
-Similarly, the possibility for the primary user to evolve in terms of technology or services could be constrained as such evolution may not be protected to the same level as the initial primary users.
+CUS allocations sharing a band with licensed applications could potentially impose constraints on the evolution of licensed users in the band.
+Once the compatibility studies have been undertaken and a sharing scheme defined, the licence exempt device operating under the CUS approach and the licensed users are closely tied.
+It means that any unexpected evolution in the licence exempt use of the spectrum may create a new interference environment to the licensed users (eg, if the deployment is larger than expected).
+Similarly, the possibility for the licensed user to evolve in terms of technology or services could be constrained as such evolution may not be protected to the same level as the initial licensed users.